LTER-LIFE/FDFDT-Manual/docs/00-preface-part2.md

 The project “Data for Digital Twins - Piloting a FAIR Data Infrastructure for the Advanced Modelling of Ecological Data”, or FAIR Data for Digital Twins for short, was a collaborative project between the Netherlands Institute of Ecology (NIOO-KNAW) and the Dutch Data Archiving and Networked Services (DANS-KNAW) funded by the research fund of the Royal Netherlands Academy of Arts and Sciences (KNAW) in 2023-2024.
 The project aimed to explore how to make quantitative ecological data more FAIR and fit for advanced analytical and modelling purposes, such as artificial intelligence and digital twins.

 One of the main goals of this project was to use hands-on experience from FAIRifying a range of different ecological datasets to create a manual that guides ecologists step-by-step through the process of FAIRifying their ecological data themselves.
-Many ecological data sets are not compliant with the FAIR data principles, which makes it difficult to share and exchange biological data.
+Many ecological datasets are not compliant with the FAIR data principles, which makes it difficult to share and exchange biological data.
 This is also true for the data collected at NIOO and together with the general movement towards open and FAIR data, this initialised this project.

 <div>